-An operation manual for the range is provided in the owner's packet.
-If this has not been provided with your trailer, contact the manufacturer listed to obtain.
+An operation manual for the range has been provided with your owner's packet.
+If this has not been provided with your trailer, contact the listed manufacturer to obtain.
 Their manual contains specialized warnings and cautions that should be reviewed prior to operating the appliance.